Autodesk/synthesis/README.md

 ### [Jolt Physics](https://github.com/HunterBarclay/JoltPhysics.js)

-Jolt is the core physics engine for our web biased simulator.
+Jolt is the core physics engine for our web-based simulator.

 ### Protocols